Macedonian Blood Wedding: Modern day adaptations

 The play is considered today as one of the most important works in Macedonian literature.
-The play was adapted into a movie in 1967 under the direction of Macedonian director Trajče Popov.
+The play was adapted into a film in 1967 under the direction of Macedonian director Trajče Popov.
 Following its screening at the Croatian Pula Film Festival in 1968, it received a Golden Arena for Best Production Design.
 The following year, the film also received a Golden award with Lenin's face to honor its success in the Soviet Union.

 Following the premiere of the original play, it was shown in numerous cities across Bulgaria.
 Later, in 1953, the play had its first premiere at the Macedonian National Theater in Skopje.
 It was later widely shown in numerous other Macedonian cities.
 On 16 December 2012, a musical adaptation of the play premiered at the Dramski Theater in Skopje, directed by Croatian director and choreograph Staša Zurovac.